rprae/EnhanceQoL/docs/Streams.md

 EnhanceQoL.DataHub.RegisterStream(provider)
 ```

-`RegisterStream` makes the stream available to the addon so other modules can subscribe to it.
+`RegisterStream` makes the stream available to the addon so other modules and DataPanels can subscribe to it.

 ## Creating your own stream